Quantcast

 Choosing Flowers for Bees

-Bees prefer some types of flowers over others for a number of reasons.
+Bees prefer some types of flowers over others for several reasons.
 Generally, it comes down to the shape and color of the flower.
 Here are some things to keep in mind when you’re planning to plant flowers for bees:

 • A bee’s flower preference depends on the length of its tongue!
 Some bees have long tongues that can easily access nectar in tubular-shaped blossoms like penstemon, columbine, and honeysuckle, while those with short tongues go for daisies, asters, and sunflowers.
 Small bees like small florets and composite flowers, while big bumblebees and carpenters like larger flowers.
 Try to plant a mix of different flower shapes and sizes to attract a variety of bee species to your space.